 Stair Spóirt i CMS/Sporting History in MIC

-Although facilities for Sports were sparse at this time, the College managed to negotiate the use of pitches from other Colleges and in the early 1970's the chances of the College teams were greatly enhanced with the building of a gym and development of playing facilities at Mary I. The College subsequently began to compete in Gaelic Games and Ladies and Mens Basketball.
-As the number of students attending the College gradually began to increase Mary I consequently established itself as a force, particularly in Ladies Football and Camogie, winning two Purcell Cups in the latter in the 1970's.
+Although facilities for Sports were sparse at this time, the College managed to negotiate the use of pitches from other colleges and in the early 1970's the chances of the College teams were greatly enhanced with the building of a gym and development of playing facilities.
+The College subsequently began to compete in Gaelic Games and Ladies and Men’s Basketball.
+As the number of students attending the College gradually began to increase, MIC consequently established itself as a force, particularly in Ladies Football and Camogie, winning two Purcell Cups in the latter in the 1970's.

-It is noteworthy that the College managed to compete during this period with as little as 300 hundred students and yet despite this obvious disadvantage in numbers Mary I was never found wanting in terms of endevour or spirit, a trait which is still very much synonymous with teams from the College.
-The arrival of BA students in the College increased the number of students available to play on the College teams and also placed extra demands on the College which now had a greater number of students to cater for. the College subsequently broadened the range of sports on offer in Mary I to include soccer, volleyball, athletics, and rugby.
+It is noteworthy that the College managed to compete during this period with as few as 300 students and yet, despite this obvious disadvantage in numbers, MIC was never found wanting in terms of endeavour or spirit, a trait which is still very much synonymous with teams from the College.
+The arrival of BA students increased the number of students available to play on the College teams and also placed extra demands on the College which now had a greater number of students to cater for.
+The College broadened the range of sports on offer to include soccer, volleyball, athletics, and rugby.

-Mary I has traditionally been a College which has competed particularly well in Gaelic Games having won a number of titles in recent years including the Freshers Hurlers Championship in 2011, the Ryan Cup in Men's Senior Hurling in 2012, the Freshers Football Division 2 Championship in 2012, the Giles Cup in Ladies Football in 2012 and Fr.
-Meagher Cup in Camogie in 2012.
-In its Centenary year Mary I competed in Division One Iomaint, Division One Camogie, Division One Peil na mBan and were invited to compete in the Trench Cups in Peil.
+MIC has traditionally been a college which has competed particularly well in Gaelic Games having won a number of titles in recent years including the Fresher’s Hurlers Championship, the Ryan Cup in Men's Senior Hurling, the Fresher’s Football Division 2 Championship, the Giles Cup in Ladies Football and Fr.
+Meagher Cup in Camogie.
+In its Centenary year MIC competed in Division One Iomaint, Division One Camogie, Division One Peil na mBan and was invited to compete in the Trench Cups in Peil.
 To add to this we competed for the first time in the Fitzgibbon Cup, reaching the final in 2013.

-For those who do not want to compete, recreational activities are offered and these include Zumba, Capoeira, Aerobics, Boxercise, Badminton, Swimming, Weights Programmes, Table Tennis, Indoor Soccer, Uni-hoc and Indoor Hurling.
+For those who do not want to compete, recreational activities are offered and these include Aerobics, Boxercise, Badminton, Rugby, Weights Programmes, Table Tennis, Indoor Soccer, Uni-hoc and Indoor Hurling.